Claire K Creations

 I’m not a fan of coffee and I have to say you can’t taste it at all.
 It just adds a nice richness to the cake.
 I will say though, make sure you’re using a good-quality vanilla extract rather than a vanilla essence.

 I want to make two small cakes.
-Would the mixture be enough to make in two loaf tins?
-If so, would I need to line the tins or just grease them?
+Would the The Best Ever Ultimate Chocolate Mud Cake mixture be enough to make in two loaf tins?

 Yes indeed you could make it in two loaf tins.
 I’d strongly advise lining them as well as greasing them.

-How far in advance can you make chocolate mud cake?
+How far in advance can you make The Best Ever Ultimate Chocolate Mud Cake?

 I have made it up to 3 days in advance but I usually ice it at the earliest the day before serving.
 You can also make the cake up to 3 months in advance and freeze it.